Why Are the Emirates (UAE) Supporting the RSF?

 The strategic investments include

-- - the logistics sector - a network of ports and logistics centers along the East African coast.
+- the logistics sector - a network of ports and logistics centres along the East African coast.
 The UAE is a key player in linking military, humanitarian and trade logistics.

-- - Expansion and control of the gold trade and legalization of illegal gold.
+- Expansion and control of the gold trade and legalisation of illegal gold.
 Through this type of gold smuggling, the RSF has not only become a private mercenary army, but is also used by the UAE to protect and expand its economic investments

-- - Investment in neo-colonial “Green New Deal” projects and the commodification of forests (certificate trading).
+- Investment in neo-colonial “Green New Deal” projects and the commodification of forests (certificate trading).
 In Zimbabwe, Liberia, Zambia and Tanzania, for example, huge areas of forest the size of Britain were acquired for CO2 certificate trading.
+Fot that reason, UAE was a strong backer of "fossil fuels vow" on the Cop29 conference, in opposition to KSA.

 Apart from this, also see these recent examples: